simpletrontdip/chakra-ui-vue/packages/chakra-ui-core/src/CFormControl/accessibility.md

 # Form Control | Accessibility ♿️

-This report is adapted to list the accessiblity features supported by Chakra UI for the `CFormControl` component.
+This report is adapted to list the accessibility features supported by Chakra UI for the `CFormControl` component.

 ### Description
 `CFormControl` provides context such as `isInvalid`, `isDisabled`, and `isRequired` to form elements.
 This context is used by the following components: